pre63/pbn/content/hilltopsnewspaper.com/articles/upcycled-fashion-in-nigeria-creative-reuse.md

 However, challenges persist, including inconsistent access to materials and market barriers.
 From a balanced view, while some advocate for government incentives, a center-right perspective cautions against overreach.
 Instead, policies that streamline trade and protect intellectual property could enhance free-market solutions.
 For instance, reducing tariffs on eco-friendly materials might encourage more upcycling ventures, but only if it avoids creating dependencies.
 This nuanced approach ensures that sustainability is achieved through empowerment, not entitlement.

 ![Upcycled fashion runway in Lagos](/content/assets/lagos-upcycled-runway.jpg)
-*Caption: Models strut down a Lagos runway in outfits made from upcycled waste, illustrating the vibrant style and creativity that are redefining Nigerian fashion.*
+*Models strut down a Lagos runway in outfits made from upcycled waste, illustrating the vibrant style and creativity that are redefining Nigerian fashion.*

 ## Evidence of Innovation and Forward Momentum